 At Kol Shalom, there are opportunities for members to provide a D’Var Torah (sermon) during Shabbat morning services when the rabbi is away.
 To inquire about D’var Torah opportunities, please contact the Religious Practices Committee.

-An effective format for creating a D’var Torah (courtesy of Rabbi Strasko) includes the following:
+An effective format for creating a D’var Torah (courtesy of former Rabbi Paul Moses Strasko) includes the following:

 1) A story, anecdote, joke, etc. Often an effective sermon does not start with a description of the Parashah, but rather a seemingly unrelated anecdote to “hook” the congregation.
 Not only does this get the congregation interested, it creates a sense of tension regarding how the darshan(it) (the one giving the D’var Torah) will relate the anecdote with the Torah.